rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 ## Unrecoverable Errors with `panic!`

 Sometimes, bad things happen, and there's nothing that you can do about it.
-For these cases, Rust has a macro, `panic!`.
+For these cases, Rust has the `panic!` macro.
 When this macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-The most common reason for this is when a bug of some kind has been detected, and it's not clear how to handle the error.
+The most common situation this occurs in is when a bug of some kind has been detected and it's not clear to the programmer how to handle the error.

 <!-- PROD: START BOX -->

 > #### Unwinding
-> By default, when a `panic!` happens in Rust, the program starts
+> By default, when a `panic!` occurs, the program starts
 > *unwinding*, which means Rust walks back up the stack and cleans up the data
-> from each function it encounters.
-Doing that walking and cleanup is a lot of
+> from each function it encounters, but this walking and cleanup is a lot of
 > work.
 The alternative is to immediately `abort`, which ends the program
 > without cleaning up.
-Memory that the program was using will need to be cleaned
+Memory that the program was using will then need to be
-> up by the operating system.
-If you're in a situation where you need to make
+> cleaned up by the operating system.
+If in your program you need to make
-> the resulting binary as small as possible, you can switch from unwinding on
+> the resulting binary as small as possible, you can switch from unwinding to
-> panic to aborting on panic by adding `panic = 'abort'` to the appropriate
+> aborting on panic by adding `panic = 'abort'` to the appropriate `[profile]`
-> `[profile]` sections in your *Cargo.toml*.
+> sections in your `Cargo.toml`.
+For example, if you want to abort on panic in
+> release mode:
+>
+> ```toml
+> [profile.release]
+> panic = 'abort'
+> ```

 <!-- PROD: END BOX -->

-Let's try out calling `panic!()` with a simple program:
+Let's try calling `panic!()` with a simple program:

 <span class="filename">Filename: src/main.rs</span>